We’re witnessing a fascinating shift in artificial intelligence (AI), One that moves beyond content generation toward autonomous action.

 Autonomy and decision making

-Agentic AI functions autonomously, driven by its own objectives.
-It determines and executes necessary actions to achieve these goals without requiring human intervention.
+Agentic AI systems operate with autonomy, driven by objectives.
+They can determine and execute actions needed to achieve goals without ongoing human intervention.

 Problem solving